run-x/opta-docs/content/en/tutorials/deploy_to_aws_button.md

 Opta's Deploy to AWS button allows users to deploy complex applications using Opta by simply filling out a form, downloading a file, and running `opta deploy`.
 This button is great to put into README files or on your website.

-Below is an example button that deploys an open source tool called Retool
+Below is an example button that deploys an open source tool called Retool.

 [![Deploy to AWS Button](https://raw.githubusercontent.com/run-x/opta/main/assets/deploy-to-aws-button.svg)](http://app.runx.dev/deploy-with-aws?url=https%3A%2F%2Fgithub.com%2Frun-x%2Ftest-opta-template%2Fblob%2Fmain%2Fopta%2Ftemplate.yaml&name=Retool)

-## Creating your opta yaml template
+## Creating a button

+### Step 1: Creating an Opta Template File

 The first step in creating your button is creating an Opta template.
 The format of a template is simple: it's a normal opta.yaml, except some parts of replaced with variables.
 The format of a variable is: `<<variable_name::variable_type::description>>`.